-You can request up to 60% of your approved funding before the project starts, based on the projected budget provided with your approved application.
+You can request up to 40% of your approved funding BEFORE the project starts, based on the projected budget included in your approved application.
 It takes a minimum of 35 days to receive the funds.

 To receive all of your allotted funds At THE END of your project (or the remainder of your funding if you received 40% prior to start), you must submit your SIF Post-Initiative Report within one month of your project conclusion.
-This report will outline the actual funds used, and must include all documentation of expenses being reimbursed by SIF (original itemized receipts, invoices, charges, bills, etc.).
+Your report will outline the actual funds used, and must include all documentation of expenses being reimbursed by SIF (original itemized receipts, invoices, charges, bills, etc.).
 Only expenses with corresponding original itemized receipts will be eligible for reimbursement.